predicthq/predicthq-kafka-python/README.md

-# PredictHQ kafka python library
+# PHQ kafka python library

 The purpose of this library is to make easier the integration of kafka to a new services.